 Quick wins to win more business quick.

-Follow these 3 things to get ahead, make more of what you’ve got and convince your potential customers that you’re the right choice.
+Follow these 3 things to get ahead as a car dealership in South Africa, make more of what you’ve got and convince your potential customers that you’re the right choice.

 The clearer you can be about your offering, the more customers you’ll convert.
 These days, customers are oly one click away from the information they need – don’t give them a reason to leave your website.
 No doubt.
 Clear as your grandmother’s finest crystal.

 If you haven’t already read it, find out how to navigate customer fear and emotion in the car buying journey and remove any barriers your potential customers might find on your website.

 Car buyers fascinate me – just as well I lead AutoTrader – South Africa’s number 1 website for used cars for sale!
 I’m fortunate that I have two things on tap:

 - Access to speak with real, in market consumers buying cars.

 - Visibility of all the (millions of) words they send through to you guys on email enquiry at your dealership every single day!

 One thing I can tell you without even hesitating, is that they don’t like not knowing the price.
 Maybe the monthly price is “around RX per month”, or “Your part exchange is between RX and Rx”… familiar?
 OK, well, unfortunately there’s a huge likelihood that their going to ask other people to give them a precise price- and that means that you’re exposing them to your competition.

 I’m not saying lay all your cards on the table